Good-Dog/rancher-goserver/readme.md

 rancher-gocd-server
 =======================

-Builds a docker image for gocd server based in rancher-base
+Light weight Docker image for gocd server based on official `java:8-jre-alpine` image

+This is a fork of [rawmind/rancher-goserver](https://hub.docker.com/r/rawmind/rancher-goserver/) without the extra `confd` nor `monit` dependencies.

 To build: